 - Personal data and identity theft.
 For most people, private data exists across several e-commerce stores, banking websites, personal email accounts and other digital locations.
-And it’s all accessible to anyone with the right access.
+And it’s all accessible to anyone with the proper access.
 Although individual consumers can’t control every business’ website security, they can take steps to protect their accounts.

 - Ransomware.
-Ransomware encrypts critical files and data and hold them hostage until the victim pays the ransom.
+Ransomware encrypts critical files and data and holds them hostage until the victim pays the ransom.
 The cost can be hundreds of thousands of dollars with some ransomware attacks.
-Without a decryption key, retrieving the data is impossible—attackers use the same industrial-grade cryptographic libraries as banks and government.
+Without a decryption key, retrieving the data is impossible—attackers use the same industrial-grade cryptographic libraries as banks and governments.
 Unless they’ve made backups, victims have little choice but to pay up or lose the data forever.

 Ransomware attacks have cost organizations millions in ransom payments and lost productivity.
 It has even stopped utilities and governments from serving the public.